- Home

 On December 28, 2023, the CMS released the Final Rule - Clinical Laboratory Improvement Amendments of 1988 (CLIA) Fees, Histocompatibility, Personnel, and Alternative Sanctions for Certificate of Waiver Laboratories (CMS-3326-F).
 This ruling includes changes to the CLIA regulations addressing personnel qualifications and histocompatibility testing, which will take effect on December 28, 2024.
 The CAP is in the process of incorporating necessary changes into the 2024 checklist edition, which is expected to published by the end of 2024.
 Laboratories must continue to follow their current checklist edition until that time.

-Register for Upcoming Webinar: Learn about the Checklist changes at the December 18 Focus on Compliance webinar, "Staying in Sync: CAP Accreditation Checklist Changes for 2024."
+Learn about the checklist changes at the December 18 Focus on Compliance webinar, "Staying in Sync: CAP Accreditation Checklist Changes for 2024."
 Presenters Stephen Sarewitz, MD, FCAP, and Gregory A. Gagnon, MD, FCAP, will review the rationale for the 2024 requirement changes, identify laboratory/practice improvement opportunities to align with 2024 requirements, and explain how laboratories can use CAP resources to identify changes and compliance solutions.
+This will allow for a deeper discussion of the new checklist requirements, with limited focus on the CLIA personnel final rules.

 September 17, 2024